lscharck/chrysalis/model/README.md

 MATLAB function.
 The initial angular rates are left untouched.

 ## Propagation
 Propagation is done using the MATLAB ode45.
-The equations that are propagated is both the kinematic and dynamic equations.
+The equations that are propagated are both the kinematic and dynamic equations.
 The kinematic equation provides the angular displacement and the dynamic equation provides angular velocity.
-The output is the time history of quaternion evolution.
+They are coupled in the sense that the kinematic equations depend on the angular velocity.
+The output is the time history of quaternion evolution and angular velocity evolution.
+The quaternions are measured with respect to the inertial frame.
+The angular velocity is relative to the inertial frame but expressed in the body frame.